GoogleContainerTools/skaffold/docs/design_proposals/artifact-dependencies.md

 ### Buildpacks builder

 Buildpacks supports overriding the run-image and the builder-image in its current schema.
-We extend this to allow specifying `ArtifactDependency` aliases as the value for the `runImage` and `builder` fields.
+We extend this to allow specifying `ArtifactDependency`'s `image` name as the value for the `runImage` and `builder` fields.

 ```yaml
 build: